haybulab/spring-cloud-k8s-config-controller/README.md

 Fabric8 is a community-maintained Java library that offers a Kubernetes client implementation.
-Fabric8 Kubernetes-Client offers implementation of K8s operator pattern that ports typical features to that offered by client-go library.
+Fabric8 Kubernetes-Client offers implementation of K8s operator pattern that ports (mostly) typical features to that offered by the client-go library.

 In this experiment I leveraged Fabric8 Kubernetes-Client library to implement a hybrid solution to configure spring-based services running in a K8s cluster.